bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.15 - 09.04.2015 =
+* Bugfix : We fixed the bug with captcha check for users from the list of exceptions.

 = V1.14 - 07.04.2015 =
 * Bugfix : Captcha work with comments forms with disabled javascript was fixed.
 * Bugfix : Check reCaptcha v2 in PHP version 5.6 and above was fixed.